prcore/docs/content/development/plugin-system/communication/error-reporting.md

 ---

 If the plugin encounters an error, it will send the error message to the core.
 The core will then mark the plugin's status as the error message.
-If all plugins are in the error status, the core will mark the project as the error status.
+If all plugins are in the error status, the core will mark the project as `ERROR`, and attach the error message to the plugin.
+This means this plugin will not be used anymore, unless the user changes some project defintions.

 {{< mermaid class="text-center" >}}
 sequenceDiagram